ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 -   When a write operation is issued to a source volume, the changes are typically propagated to the target volume a few seconds after the data is written to the source volume.
 However, changes can occur on the source volume before the target volume verifies that it received the change.
 Because consistent copies of data are formed on the secondary site at set intervals, data loss is determined by the amount of time since the last consistency group was formed.
 If the system fails, Global Mirror might lose some data that was transmitted when the failure occurred.

 -   For additional details regarding GRS see [Global Replication Services Solution using IBM Power Virtual Server](https://cloud.ibm.com/media/docs/downloads/power-iaas/Global_Replication_Services_Solution_using_IBM_Power_Virtual_Server.pdf)
--   Consider the IBM Toolkit for AIX from IBM Technology Expert Labs for disaster recovery automation functions and capabilities on the IBM Cloud by integrating PowerVS with the capabilities of GRS.
+-   Consider the IBM Toolkit for AIX from IBM Technology Expert Labs for disaster recovery automation functions and capabilities on the IBM Cloud by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
 With the Toolkit, simplify and automate operations of the disaster recovery solution.
-IBM Toolkit for AIX Full System Replication (AIX) enables automate disaster recovery functions and capabilities on the IBM Cloud by integrating PowerVS with the capabilities of GRS.
+IBM Toolkit for AIX Full System Replication (AIX) enables automate disaster recovery functions and capabilities on the IBM Cloud by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
 Clients can manage their DR environment using their existing AIX skills.
 Toolkit functions:

-    -   Full System Replication for IBM AIX PowerVS
+    -   Full System Replication for IBM AIX {{site.data.keyword.powerSys_notm}}

         -   Replicate your data from between IBM Cloud sites